laurisuurvali/training-app/README.md

-# The New You - personal trainer
+# The New You - training and nutrition web app

 This repository is a clone of our private repository with no commit history to protect sensitive data.